 Is Life Insurance Taxable?

-Life insurance policies are generally not taxable because life insurance is not classified as gross income, which can be one of the significant benefits of life insurance.
-However, a few scenarios exist in which a policy’s proceeds are taxable to some or all of the beneficiaries.
+Life insurance policies are generally not taxable because they are not classified as gross income, which can be one of the significant benefits of life insurance.
+However, a few scenarios exist in which a policy’s proceeds are taxable to some or all beneficiaries.

-The recipient may have to pay taxes on the interest earned if the policyholder chooses not to have the benefit paid out immediately after his death but instead to be kept by the life insurance company for a specific time.
+If the policyholder chooses not to have the benefit paid out immediately after his death but instead to have it kept by the life insurance company for a specific time, the recipient may have to pay taxes on the interest earned.
 If an estate receives an inheritance as a death benefit, the person or individuals who inherit the estate may be liable for estate taxes.

-However, detailed below, there are several ways these estate taxes may be avoided.
+However, as detailed below, these estate taxes may be avoided in several ways.

 • Life insurance death benefits are generally tax-free, but there are certain exceptions.
-A beneficiary of the policy receives the death benefit and pays no taxes.
+The policy beneficiary receives the death benefit and pays no taxes.

 • Suppose the insured arranges for the insurance agency to keep the policy for a few weeks before transferring it to the recipient.
 In that case, the interest collected during that time is typically taxable.

 Interest income is nearly always subject to taxation in the future.
 Life insurance isn’t an exception to this rule.
 This implies that if a successor gets life insurance payments after a time of interest accumulating rather than immediately after the insured’s death, the recipient must pay taxes on the good rather than the full benefit.
-So, for example, if the death benefit is $500,000, but it generates 10% interest for a year before being paid out, the beneficiary will be taxed on the $50,000 increase.
+For example, if the death benefit is $500,000 but generates 10% interest for a year before being paid out, the beneficiary will be taxed on the $50,000 increase.

 You can only deduct from your gross income when you file your taxes the amount of the consideration you paid plus any additional premiums you paid and specific other amounts if you received the life insurance policy in exchange for cash or other assets from the insurer.
 In other words, you can’t overpay for a procedure to reduce your taxable income.